Sarbatore/rdr_gameevents/README.md

 ## Description
 This resource aims to reproduce the functioning of FiveM's "gameEventTriggered" on RedM.
+You can handle RedM events and UI Events.

 ## Links
 - [Github](https://github.com/Sarbatore/rdr_gameevents)